epfml/pax/README.md

 df_dx(2.0)  # tensor(4.0)
 ```

-This Works with any Pytree as input:
+This works with any Pytree as input:

 ```python
 def f(x):